-Tsoureki or Greek Easter Bread is an enriched, brioche like sweet bread that is flavored with an essence of citrus and a spice called Mahlab.
-This soft fluffy bread is wonderful at breakfast.
+Tsoureki or Greek Easter Bread is an enriched, brioche-like sweet bread.
+A delightful flavor comes from the essence of citrus and a spice called Mahlab.
+This soft fluffy bread is terrific for breakfast.

 Although it is called an Easter bread, Tsoureki is associated with other holidays like Christmas and New Years and is certainly appropriate to eat all year long.
 The flavor essence from the Mahlab is really lovely.
-Mahlab is made from the seeds of a cherry that is native to the Mediterranean.
-It gives the bread a unique subtle fruity flavor.
+Mahlab comes from the seeds of a cherry that is native to the Mediterranean.
+Although it is optional, mahlab gives the bread a unique subtle fruity flavor.
 You can find it in Mediterranean markets or online.

 The bread itself is laden with symbolism.
 It has a three-strand braid to represent the Holy Trinity and hard-boiled eggs, which have been dyed red to symbolize the Blood of Christ.
 The egg is also a symbol of renewal and rebirth.
 An egg wash gives it a shiny coating that symbolizes the Light of Christ.

-The hard boiled eggs get a bit overcooked and rubbery by the time the bread is baked.
+The hard-boiled eggs get a bit overcooked and rubbery by the time the bread is baked.
 If you plan to eat them, I recommend starting from raw eggs which I have done in the past.
-They will still become a tad overcooked but will make a fine egg salad.
+They will still become a tad overcooked but will make an excellent egg salad.

 - 9 to 10 cups bread flour, divided (1080 to 1200 grams)